RyanWoolf/Terminal_App/README.md

 Alpha and Omega of this game.
 This is the major main feature that makes the entire concept work.
-Stocks dict consists of key is the name of product, value is the actual number of stock that player ordered last day will be traded with money which is stored in Venues instance attribute and Happiness which in in Customers instance attribute.
+Stocks dict consists of key which is the name of product, value which is the actual number of stock that player ordered last day and they will be traded with money which is stored in Venues instance attribute and Happiness which in in Customers instance attribute.
 In real world, Customer has money and pay to the venue, but in the program, where is the money coming from is not important.
-Simply Customer(class) has self attribute "Happiness" getting high unless the stock is run out.
+Simply Customer(instance) has only attribute "Happiness" getting high unless the stock is run out.

-Based on "while" loop to have each customer choose randomly of food and drink via `random.choice()` method then followed by update the number of stock from the current stock dict and add each prices of items to the attribute "budgets" in Venue instance then Customers get more happiness.
+Based on "while" loop to have each customer choose randomly of food and drink via `random.choice()` method then followed by update the number of stock from the current stock dict and add each prices of items found in another dict of item and price pairs to the attribute "budgets" in Venue instance then Customers get more happiness.
 But there is a problem.
 What if the stock is run out?
 It'd be similar situation like in the real world, Customers will get money back and lose Happiness.
 Also the stock cannot be negative numbers so it goes back to `int 0`.

 At the second line from the bottom, Function that will control the max number of Happiness because Happiness is a number described in percentage, so it can't be more than 100.